Technical Whitepaper

 Traditional display advertising assumes a browser page, a publisher page view, and a chain of familiar measurement tools.
 GenAI advertising breaks those assumptions.
 A single user session can include multiple prompt-response turns, streaming UI, custom render surfaces, long-lived tabs, and application side effects that do not map cleanly to the old concept of a page impression.
 If an SSP is going to buy this inventory with confidence, it needs a way to answer three narrow questions for any billed event: was the slot actually rendered, did it satisfy the measurement rule for the format, and can the publisher and platform both reproduce that conclusion later.

 The design target is pragmatic.
 SSP partners do not need to trust a black box or reverse-engineer a UI replay.
 They need a compact packet that explains why an impression entered settlement.
 That packet must be small enough to export, deterministic enough to recompute, and stable enough that an auditor can verify it after the billing window has closed.
-This is the reason wavebird combines per-step HMAC signing with Merkle aggregation at the billing-window level.
+This is the reason wavebird combines signed asset tokens, server-side event validation, hash-linked ledger records, signed snapshots, and Merkle aggregation at the billing-window level.

 The beacon proof chain: rendered → visible → billable